 So you’re finding it difficult to study?
-Yeah, it can be tough to find that motivation sometimes.
+Yeah, it can be tough to find that study motivation sometimes.
 There can be so many reasons why.
 Perhaps there is a new show you’d like to watch.
 Maybe the weather is good.
 Or it could simply be that you’re absolutely bored with the subject.
 And that can really suck.

-At the same time, there are plenty of ways to renew your motivation and get yourself going again.
-Here are some of the strategies I’ve found that help me reboot my motivation and get that additional push when it’s called for.
+At the same time, there are plenty of ways to renew your study motivation and get yourself going again.
+Here are some of the strategies I’ve found that help me reboot my study motivation and get that additional push when it’s called for.

 We’re social creatures.
 So why not make studying a social affair?
 Now, there are a lot of different ways to do so.
 Some people find studying together works quite well, while other people find that this is distracting.
 I tend towards the latter camp myself.